-SBA offers several options to apply for a Disaster Loan.
-Disaster loan applications may be submitted through the Electronic Loan Application (ELA) at www.sba.gov.
-Clients also have the option of submitting a paper application via mail.

-Lastly, clients may also apply in person at any Disaster Recovery Center and receive personal, one-on-one help from an SBA representative.
+SBA offers several options to apply for a Disaster Loan, but the agency strongly suggests that an online application (located at https://disasterloanassistance.sba.gov/ela/s/) is the best practice.
+Clients may also apply in person at any Disaster Recovery Center and receive personal, one-on-one help from an SBA representative.
 For information or to find a location, please contact SBA's Customer Service Center.
 Call 1-800-659-2955 (TTY: 1-800-877-8339) or e-mail disastercustomerservice@sba.gov.
+Finally, clients may have the option of submitting a paper application via mail and should contact the SBA or the Disaster Recovery Centers to request one.